-I like being able to reuse my existing sewing patterns to make new and different dresses, tops and bottoms.
-That's exactly what I did to make this little halter dress.
-I used the pattern I created for my sweet spring sundress, gave it the tiniest of tweaks and came up with a new dress.
+I love being able to reuse my existing sewing patterns to make new and different dresses, tops and bottoms.
+That’s exactly what I did to make this little halter dress.
+I used the pattern I created for my sweet spring sundress, gave it the tiniest of tweaks and came up with a new dress!

 I know I say this about almost everything I make :), but oh my goodness, I LOVE THIS DRESS!
 This fabric is one of my favorites that I bought a couple of years ago and have been saving.
 In fact, it pained me just a little to cut into it since the fabric line is almost impossible to find anymore.
 The good thing is, I know I made the dress in a way that she will be able to wear it for at least 2 years as a dress and probably even longer as a top.
 (All I’ll have to do is loosen the elastic in the back.)